 Banana Chocolate Muffins - Gluten Free, Vegan, & Super Nutritious!

-- 3 over-ripe bananas lots of brown spots
+- 3 average over-ripe bananas lots of brown spots

-- 8 tablespoons coconut oil solid (ghee or butter would work too)
+- 1/2 cup coconut oil solid (ghee or butter would work too)

 - 1/2 cup palm sugar

 - 1/4 cup plain yogurt I used coconut-milk yogurt

 - 2 teaspoons vinegar or lemon juice, this helps with rise

 - 1 cup TOASTED quinoa flour see above notes in post for how-to